davidgolding/obsidian-custom-modules/README.md

 ## Usage

-1. Replace your existing plugin files with these new versions
+1. Edit `main.js` to build your custom module functions
 2. Restart Obsidian
-3. Go to Settings → Custom Modules to enable/disable features
+3. Go to Settings → Custom Modules to enable/disable the new module
 4. Each feature can be toggled independently in real-time

 The architecture is now set up for easy expansion of future personal productivity features.